autocrossblog/autocrossblog_astro/src/content/post/2018/2018-06-06-Exceptional-Results-in-Lincoln-Nebraska.md

 ---
+tags: [ [ autocross, toyota, fr-s, ssc, setup, specfrs ] ]
+author: "chris"
 publishDate: 2018-06-06T18:29:53+00:00
-title: "Exceptional Results in Lincoln Nebraska!"
+updateDate: 2024-11-18T10:51:34-06:00
+url: "2018/exceptional-results-in-lincoln-nebraska"
 excerpt: "Wow, what a week!
 Last Wednesday I loaded up the SpecFRS onto a borrowed trailer and left St. Louis the following morning to drive to Lincoln Nebraska for spring Nationals"
-author: chris
-url: 'exceptional-results-in-lincoln-nebraska'
-tags:  [ autocross, toyota, fr-s, ssc, setup, specfrs ]
-updateDate: 2024-11-18T10:51:34-06:00
+title: "Exceptional Results in Lincoln Nebraska!"
 ---

 Wow, what a week!
 Last Wednesday I loaded up the SpecFRS onto a borrowed trailer and left St. Louis the following morning to drive to Lincoln Nebraska for spring Nationals, 4 days of racing.
 The drive out was uneventful, spent it trying to listen to old "The Forward" podcasts, I'm not a huge podcast guy, even though I used to have my own back in the day, but I've been trying to listen to Armstrong's podcast from the beginning, long drives are about the only time I can actually listen to it.